Massachusetts fire department welcomes 9 babies in 1 year

 Rescuers at Revere Fire Department in Massachusetts posed with their bundles of joy for a heartwarming snap organized by the firemen’s wives.

-The women, who call themselves the “fire wives”, took the pictures when they read about a fire department in Oklahoma, which welcomed seven babies in 15 months.
+The women, who call themselves the “fire wives,” took the pictures when they read about a fire department in Oklahoma that had welcomed seven babies in 15 months.

-They realised that their firefighters had produced nine babies in one year - three boys and six girls - easily beating the Glenpool Fire Department.
+They realized that their firefighters had produced nine babies in one year – three boys and six girls – easily beating the Glenpool Fire Department.

 BOY SCOUTS NECKERCHIEF SLIDERS RECALLED DUE TO HIGH LEVELS OF LEAD